Delaware Wetlands logo

 SAV, What Is It And Why Should I Care?

-Written on: November 27th, 2018 in Wetland Restorations
+Written on: November 27th, 2018 in Wetland Restoration

-By Michael Bott, DNREC Watershed Assessment and Management Section Have you ever wondered why there is so much submerged aquatic vegetation (SAV), also called seagrass, in the tidal waters of Virginia and Maryland but not in Delaware?
+By Michael Bott, DNREC’s Watershed Assessment and Management Section Have you ever wondered why there is so much submerged aquatic vegetation (SAV), also called seagrass, in the tidal waters of Virginia and Maryland but not in Delaware?
 This is a question many researchers and regulators in the state have been trying to solve and this year […]

 Read More

-Written on: May 18th, 2018 in Wetland Restorations
+Written on: September 13th, 2017 in Wetland Restoration

 Read More